 As with YFC, that wasn’t the entirety of what I did with Cru.
 On Friday’s I was involved with one of their ministries called Bridges International for international students studying at IUPUI where we led an English Club and Bible Study as two separate events back to back.
 The English Club was where students could come to practice English and make friends.
 The Bible Study was a safe place for internationals of all religions to come learn more about what Christians believe; it was a safe place to ask questions about God.
 Before and after these events, Karen and I would meet with students to discuss their own personal and spiritual development.

-Eventually Karen and I had to leave Cru.
+Eventually, Karen and I had to leave Cru.
 I loved working with Cru, it is probably the best job that I ever had, but Karen and I couldn’t continue raising the entirety of our paycheck from one time and monthly donations.
 It was enjoyable in that you had a team of people standing behind you, but tiring because whenever you lose a little support in one area or another, you have to find and meet with even more people, and present your ministry to them and hope they feel called to support you.
-If they only provide a little support ($5-$10 a month instead of like $50-$100) you have that many more people that you need to find to help cover your paycheck.
+It finally got to a point where we were unable to maintain the level of support that we needed to continue ministering with Cru full time.

 Part of the reason 78P worked so well, was because it was an overflow of what I was doing with Youth for Christ and Campus Crusade for Christ/Cru.
-When I left Cru, I continued to be involved with 78P for a time, but eventually there just wasn’t the overflow, and I never had enough time for it to be a main focus since I was temporarily working at a secular job at the time, commuting over an hour one way for work every day.
-Jeremy Smith was bearing the brunt of running Seventy8 productions, so we sold our identity to churchm.ag.
-They integrated our articles into their site, and some of our writers including Jeremy Smith went to continue writing to them.
+When I left Cru, I continued to be involved with 78P for a time, but eventually there just wasn’t the overflow, and I never had enough time for it to be the main focus since I was temporarily working at a secular job at the time, commuting over an hour one way for work every day.
+Jeremy Smith was bearing the brunt of running Seventy8 productions, so we sold out blog and identity to churchm.ag, and the service arm of seventy8 Productions became SteinerSupport.
+They integrated our articles into their site, and some of our writers including Jeremy Smith went on to continue writing for them.

-About a year after I left Cru, I found an opening at my own church, for a Sys Admin position, so I applied for it, and shortly afterwards, was hired.
-I am excited to once again be getting paid to do what I am passionate about, increasing the capacity of others to do ministry better by using technology well.
+About a year after I left Cru, I found an opening at my own church, for a Sys Admin position.
+So I applied for it, and shortly afterward, was hired.
+I was excited to once again be getting paid to do what I am passionate about, increasing the capacity of others to do ministry better by using technology well.
+Then on July 2017, I moved to the Metro Detroit area of Michigan to be an IT Director for a church and it’s K-12 school, while helping the church develop a communication strategy, and form a ministry for immigrants.